 Big Finish, purveyors of audio drama series, including a re-imagining of 'The Prisoner' by Nicholas Briggs, and starring Mark Elstob as Number Six, have covered the series several times in their podcast, including several shows recorded from Portmeirion.

-And last, but by no means least, 'The Benji and Nick Show', presented by Benji Clifford and Nicholas Briggs, covers classic TV and has also had a 'Prisoner-centric' episode, but regularly also hosts competitions devoted to the series.
+And last, but by no means least, 'The Benji and Nick Show', presented by Benji Clifford and Nicholas Briggs, covered classic TV and has also had a 'Prisoner-centric' episode, and regularly also hosted competitions devoted to the series.

 Click here to return to the main Unmutual Home Page